How to Process Ingredients for Carp Bait

 What should this material do in the finished bait?

-That single question prevents a great deal of unnecessary processing.
+That question prevents a lot of unnecessary processing.

 The Main Types of Carp Bait Ingredient Processing

-MechanicalChange particle size or consistencyGrinding, crushing, cracking, chopping, sieving
+MechanicalChange particle size or physical consistencyGrinding, crushing, cracking, chopping, sieving

 HydrationAllow water to enter dry materialSoaking particles, rehydrating dry meals

-ThermalUse heat to change structure or reduce specific ingredient problemsCooking particles, heat-treated soy, extrusion
+ThermalUse heat to change structure, starches or specific ingredient problemsCooking particles, heat-treated soy, extrusion, boiling boilies

-Moisture ControlControl free water and storage behaviourDraining, cooling, air drying, dehydration
+Moisture controlControl free water and storage behaviorDraining, cooling, surface drying, dehydration

 BiologicalUse microorganisms to transform a substrateControlled fermentation

-EnzymaticUse a specific enzyme on a suitable substratePhytase or protease treatment
+EnzymaticUse a specific enzyme on a suitable substratePhytase, protease or amylase treatment

 That distinction matters because a treatment must match the problem.